whiteblock/p2p-tests/README.md

   * Introduce a high volume of nodes simultaneously.
 * Partition tolerance
   * Prevent segments of nodes from communicating with one another.
-* Measure the performance of sending/receiving messages within set time periods and repeat for N epoches.
+* Measure the performance of sending/receiving messages within set time periods and repeat for N epochs.
-* Observe process of nodes joining and leaving shards
+* Observe the process of introducing and removing nodes from the network.
-  * Subscribing to shards
-  * Connecting to other nodes within shard
-  * Synchronize collations and ShardPreferenceTable
-  * Unsubscribing from shards

 ## Need to Define